Price Experimentation and Interference

 \subsection{Preliminaries}

 We begin by recapping the mean-field model formulation in \cite{johari2022experimental}, adapted to our setting with price experiments.
-There is a two-sided platform evolving in continuous time with {\em listings} on the supply-side and {\em customers} on the demand side.
+There is a two-sided platform evolving in continuous time with {\em listings} on the supply side and {\em customers} on the demand side.
 There is a continuum of listings of mass $\rho$ that are homogenous with respect to their observable characteristics.
 Having a limited supply will play a key role in the analysis.
 We assume all listings have the same price $p$.
 At each time $t$, listings can be available or booked.
 The state of the system at time $t$ is given by $s_t$, which denotes the mass of available listings available at time $t$.

 On the demand side, there is a continuum of customers arriving to the system at rate $\lambda$.
-When a customer arrives, they form a consideration set consisting of all available listing at that point in time.\footnote{It is straightforward to add a process in which customers sample listings to consider with the same probability and independently.
-We omit this probability to simplify notation.} Given the consideration set, customers decide whether to book or not a listing according to a multinomial logit choice model with an outside option of value $\epsilon$.
-The value of booking a listing is given by the function $v(p)$.
-Under this specification, the probability an arriving customer books a listing for a given state of the system $s$ is equal to:
+When a customer arrives, they form a consideration set consisting of all available listings at that point in time.\footnote{It is straightforward to add a process in which customers sample listings to consider with the same probability and independently.
+We omit this probability to simplify notation.} Given the consideration set, customers decide whether or not to book a listing according to a multinomial logit choice model with an outside option of value $\varepsilon > 0$.\footnote{Note that by assumption we will constrain the value of the outside option $\varepsilon$ to be strictly positive.} The value of booking a listing is given by the function $v(p)$.
+Under this specification, the probability that a customer who arrives in state $s$ books a listing is equal to: